data-exp-lab/dxl-docs/source/communication.rst

 We use a few communication mechanisms that meet several different categories of
 need: ephemeral, archived, immediate, and asynchronous.

- * Slack: Currently, we utilize a private ``dxl`` channel on the yt project Slack team at ``yt-project.slack.com``.
-You can request access to this channel and this team.
+ * Slack: We utilize a slack team at ``data-exp-lab.slack.com``.
+You should receive an invite when you join the group.
  * There is a shared Google calendar that you can be invited to.
 Please post your travel dates, interesting conferences, and so on on this.
 Lab visitors will be listed there as well.
- * We have a DXL Trello organization.
-This is where for longer-term projects we will track current progress and activity.
-It can be found at https://trello.com/dxl_ncsa/ and should be used freely.
- * For group note taking, currently we utilize Google Docs.
+ * We aim to have weekly group meetings, typically Wednesdays at 11AM.
+These group meetings include a general discussion of anything that needs to be talked about (announcements, particularly interesting papers, etc) and then an around-the-table of updates.
+These can include things you've worked on, things you've learned about, struggles you're having, and so on.
+ * For group note taking, we utilize `hackmd.io <https://hackmd.io/>`_.
+Every week before group meeting, a new document will be sent out including the order-of-presentations (generated randomly!) and folks are encouraged to write their updates in this in advance of the meeting.
  * There is a mailing list for asynchronous communication and announcement dispersal.
-This is at ``dxl@ncsa.illinois.edu`` and you can be added on request.
+This is at ``dxl@ncsa.illinois.edu`` and you will be added when you join the group.
- * We aim to have weekly group meetings, typically Fridays at 1PM.
-These group meetings have until now consisted of each person sharing a "Success," a "Struggle," and something they'd like "Support" on.
-Undergraduates and graduate students get a free pass but are encouraged to contribute.
  * Group members are strongly encouraged to have in-person meetings with each other or with Matt!